k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/09_redis_interface.md

 # Redis Interface

-The Redis interface type defines the connection to Redis in-memory storage to be used as key-value data store and enable fast access to data sets.
+A Redis interface defines the connection to the Redis in-memory storage used as key-value data storage to enable quick access to data sets.

-Redis interface connection is used by K2View TDM or by Broadway Actors for handling the sequences or for the masking of sensitive data, which is required for data uniqueness and consistency across multiple nodes or the Fabric cluster.
+A Redis interface connection is used by K2View TDM or by Broadway Actors to handle sequences or to mask sensitive data which is required for data uniqueness and consistency across multiple nodes or a Fabric cluster.

 To create a new Redis interface:

-1. Go to **Project Tree** > **Shared Objects**, right click **Interfaces** and select **New Interface** and then select the **Redis** Interface Type to open the **New Interface** window.
+1. Go to **Project Tree** > **Shared Objects**, right click **Interfaces** and select **New Interface** and then select **Redis** from the  **Interface Type** dropdown menu to open the **New Interface** window.

    ![image](images/09_redis_1.PNG)

-2. Populate the connection settings and **Save**.
+2. Populate the connection settings and click **Save**.

 ### Connection Settings

-The connection settings are:

 <table>
 <tbody>